Incremental Backup System

 space.

-refer to regularly.
-This has potential security issues, but also means
+are something you refer to regularly.
+This has potential security

-that your IBS system will be maintained and used -- unlikely to go looking
+issues, but also means that your IBS system will be maintained and used

-for a backup and find out the system died a month ago and no one noticed.
+-- unlikely to go looking for a backup and find out the system died a

-I've also found that while these systems often start out being wedged into
+month ago and no one noticed.
+I've also found that while these systems

-a corner of a machine with some extra disk space, after a while, the utility
+often start out being wedged into a corner of a machine with some extra

-of this system ends up justifying the maintenance and upgrade of the IBS
+the maintenance and upgrade of the IBS system.

 being backed up should not be a problem on the backup server.